schoeberl/librelane/docs/source/usage/caravel/index.md

 ## Creating your own project repository

-1. Start by creating a new repository from the Caravel user project OpenLane 2 [template](https://github.com/efabless/caravel_user_project_ol2/generate).
+1. Start by creating a new repository from the Caravel user project LibreLane 2 [template](https://github.com/efabless/caravel_user_project_ol2/generate).
    Let's call it `caravel_aes_accelerator`.